 Another example is the the capitalistic notion of happiness through consumption, which has been the creed for the past few decades.
 Our economics is built on the idea that we have to keep consuming in order to live a happy life.

 This then is the prison of society that exists invisibly around us.
 We obey the dictates of society because we have told it’s better to fit in and conform.

 ‘Don’t Compare Your Insides to Others’ Outsides.’

-Eventually we ended up in a place we don’t want to be, lost and confused because life is not what you thought it was.
+Eventually we end up in a place we don’t want to be, lost and confused because life is not what you thought it was.

-We feel we can’t fit into the box that society is trying to squeeze us into.
+We don’t fit into the box that society is trying to squeeze us into.
 So we blame ourselves or we blame others.